Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     </details>

-37. What is a characteristic of Convertible Reserved Instances (RIs)?
+38. What is a characteristic of Convertible Reserved Instances (RIs)?
     - A. Users can exchange Convertible RIs for other Convertible RIs from a different instance family with an equal or higher value than the Convertible Reserved Instances that you are exchanging.
     - B. Users can exchange Convertible RIs for other Convertible RIs in different AWS Regions.
+      [Convertible RIs cannot be exchanged across regions]
     - C. Users can sell and buy Convertible RIs on the AWS Marketplace.
+      [Only Standard RIs can be sold in the AWS Marketplace,]
     - D. Users can shorten the term of their Convertible RIs by merging them with other Convertible RIs.
+      [Convertible RIs still require 1/3-year commitment.]

     <details markdown=1><summary markdown="span">Answer</summary>